Average age of people identifying as Christian climbs above 50, census shows

 The figures show a growing proportion of people in England and Wales who identify as Christian are aged 65 and over, up from just over two in 10 (22.3%) in 2011 to nearly three in 10 (29.0%) in 2021.

-At the same time, the proportion of those aged 21-25 identifying as Christian has fallen from 5.1% to 3.9%.
+At the same time, the proportion of those identifying as Christian who are aged 21-25 has fallen from 5.1% to 3.9%.

 The average age of people saying they have no religion has increased from 30 to 32.